caldif/crypto_2/notes.md

 - we manage crypto for server
 - we don't need to store our certificate but we are storing everyone we can talk to's certificate

+**Abuse Report**
+- encrypt the name of the sender and the message under the **messaging server's** public key, send it to the server **Encryption**
+- Message headers should be authenticated

+**Decryption**
+- Performs a symmetric-key ratchet step to derive the relevant message key and next chain key, and decrypts the message.
+- Message headers should be authenticated
 **Function Usage Recommendations**

 GENERATE_DH(): This function is recommended to generate a key pair based on the Curve25519 or Curve448 elliptic curves [7].